 26 “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.

-Jesus now proceeds to the role of the Holy Spirit in the apostles’ future ministry (Jn 15:16-16:15).
-He functions the same way that Jesus did by demonstrating authentic truth of Jesus directly to individuals.
+Jesus now proceeded to the role of the Holy Spirit in the apostles’ future ministry (Jn 15:16-16:15).
+He functioned the same way that Jesus did by demonstrating authentic truth of Jesus directly to individuals.
 The introduction of the Spirit in verses 26 and 27 bridges further into chapter 16.

 26 “But when the Helper [masculine] comes,

 The “Helper” is the Holy Spirit.
 We have already seen this twice before (Jn 14:26; cf. 16:7).
 The masculine gender indicates He is a person, not a force.

 Note that the Holy Spirit had not yet come to permanently indwell the church.
 There would be a time shortly “when” that would happen.

 whom I [emphatic] shall send [future tense] to you from [the side of] the Father,

 Jesus would send the Holy Spirit from the Father (Jn 14:16, 26).
 The Spirit had not yet come at Pentecost to permanently indwell the church after the ascension of Christ.
 The mission of the Holy Spirit is Jesus’ mission.

 The Spirit is characterized here as the One who reveals truth (Jn 14:17).
 Truth is the instrument the Spirit uses.
 He would guide the apostles into all truth (Jn 16:13-14).
 The “truth” is both the gospel and the New Testament (2 Ti 3:16; 2 Pe 1:21).
 People cannot know ultimate truth without the Holy Spirit revealing it to them.